What is a dual diagnosis treatment program?

 Does entering a dual diagnosis program mean I’m an addict?

 Entering a dual diagnosis treatment program means that you need evidence-based treatment for a substance use disorder and a psychiatric illness like depression, bipolar disorder, anxiety, or schizophrenia.
 It means that, right now, you need treatment.
-It does not give you a label that you have to accept for life.
+Treatment can help you understand your current relationship with substances and then determine how that relationship may need to change for you to experience a healthy future you define for yourself.

 Should everyone with a mental illness abstain from using alcohol or marijuana?